Storage virtualization: Non-disruptive data migration

 One of the major benefits of abstracting the host or server from the actual storage is the ability to migrate data while maintaining concurrent I/O access.

 The host only knows about the logical disk (the mapped LUN) and so any changes to the meta-data mapping is transparent to the host.
-This means the actual data can be moved or replicated to another physical location without affecting the operation of any client.
+This means the actual data can be moved or replicated to another physical location without affecting the operation of any clieaa5c7597941c0c265ff85b 5b2644754c5cbfb8366f89 7ce5bc82f28656e82136nt.
 When the data has been copied or moved, the meta-data can simply be updated to point to the new location, therefore freeing up the physical storage at the old location.

 The process of moving the physical location is known as data migration.
 Most implementations allow for this to be done in a non-disruptive manner, that is concurrently while the host continues to perform I/O to the logical disk (or LUN).

 The mapping granularity dictates how quickly the meta-data can be updated, how much extra capacity is required during the migration, and how quickly the previous location is marked as free.
 The smaller the granularity the faster the update, less space required and quicker the old storage can be freed up.

 There are many day to day tasks a storage administrator has to perform that can be simply and concurrently performed using data migration techniques.